RaedSherif/Web-Scraping/README.md

 # Web Scraping Project

-This project is a Python-based web scraper built using **Scrapy** to extract raw job related data from **wuzzuf.com**.
-It focuses on extracting details like job titles, experience requirements, and other key data for analysis or display.
+This project is a Python-based web scraper built using **Scrapy** to extract raw job-related data from **wuzzuf.com**.
+It focuses on extracting details like job titles, experience requirements, and other key data for later further analysis or display.

 ---